-On February 25, 2021 our global team will gather in Ushuaia, Argentina for three days of pre-expedition activities amongst the Andes, connecting students and staff.
-The team will set sail on March 1, 2021 for 13 days through the Beagle Channel, Drake Passage and South Shetland Islands before reaching Antarctica.
+In 2022, our global team will gather in Ushuaia, Argentina for three days of pre-expedition activities amongst the Andes, connecting students and staff.
+The team will then set sail for 13 days through the Beagle Channel, Drake Passage and South Shetland Islands before reaching Antarctica.

 We have designed this experience to drive home the key messages that participants will take back to their countries— messages that emphasize the urgent need to address climate change and protect the health of the Global Ocean, and the critical need for global collaboration to make this possible.
 The days spent journeying through the Beagle Channel and Drake Passage will be filled with presentations, workshops, field-course meetings and Zodiac cruises or landings (conditions permitting).
 With nearly 24-hour daylight in Antarctica, we will be able to make the most of our time there for wildlife viewing, research, workshops, hikes, and, of course, leadership, team-building activities, media training and outreach activities—all core components of this expedition.